yoctoproject/poky/documentation/kernel-dev/common.rst

    .. note::

-      During the checkout operation, a bug exists that could cause errors such as the following to appear:
+      During the checkout operation, there is a bug that could cause errors such as the following:

       .. code-block:: none